 Points of interest in the cipher include a similarity to 'Zodiac' on the final line, the two dashes on each side of the 10th line, implying separation, along with two sets of three letter character groupings, firstly on the 5th and 13th lines, and secondly on the 9th and 13th lines.
 In fact on the 13th line these three letters are meshed together.

 After the Zodiac's third attack at Lake Berryessa on September 27th 1969, the killer did not send any correspondence bragging about the events that day, leaving some people to question this attack as a Zodiac crime.
-I suppose other than his admission on the car door of Bryan Hartnell's Karmann Ghia, the mention of September on the 'Dripping Pen' card was the nearest he would ever come.
+I suppose, other than his admission on the car door of Bryan Hartnell's Karmann Ghia, the mention of September on the 'Dripping Pen' card was the nearest he would ever come to admitting his involvement in the crime.
 Then again we have not deciphered the 340 cipher yet.

 Two young girls Debra Gaye Furlong (14) and Kathie Ann Snoozy (15) were found murdered on August 3rd 1969 in the Bay Area of San Jose, in what can only be described as a barrage of knife wounds.
 These murders were eventually found to be at the hand of Karl F Warner, who was also convicted of the Kathy Bilek (18) murder on April 11th 1971.